SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/07-Homework.md

 Welcome to the homework tab.

-Now we are going to create a couple of **console applications**, with which we are going to take a few more steps further into programming.
+Now we are going to create a couple of **console applications**, which will takes us a bit further into programming.

 We have prepared some problems for you to solve.
 [/slide]